The reason I brine and smoke a turkey breast on Thanksgiving is because my kids hate turkey! Can you believe that?

 In my opinion, you can never have too much turkey left over!

-If you can’t find Holland House Sake Cooking Wine, another good product is Kikkoman Ryorishi Cooking Sake Seasoning.
+If you can’t find Holland House Sake Cooking Wine, you could use another brand of cooking sake.

-What I love about this turkey brining recipe, is all you need is a 12-quart covered stockpot to make the brine and brine the turkey in.
-No messing with brining bags and coolers!
+Equipment: What I love about this smoked turkey brine recipe is that all you need is a 12-quart covered stockpot to make the brine and brine the turkey in.

-Finally, don’t forget to buy a few extra turkey breasts while they’re on sale.
+Turkey breast: Finally, don’t forget to buy a few extra turkey breasts while they’re on sale.
+This smoked turkey breast brine isn’t just for the holidays.

 More turkey recipes for your smoker